FyraLabs/chisel-operator/site/src/content/docs/guides/self-host-exit-node.md

 description: A guide of how you can self-host your own Chisel exit node.
 ---

-First, you'll need a machine where you can run Chisel.
+First, you'll need a machine where you can run [Chisel](https://github.com/jpillora/chisel), the software that Chisel Operator uses to tunnel to your server.
 We assume that you're running a Linux distribution with systemd.

 To install Chisel, you can use your distribution's Chisel package or the official install script.